spearheadsys/docs.spearhead.cloud/en/docs/start.md

 * Manually create an SSH key pair from MacOS (or Linux/Unix)
 * Manually create and SSH key pair from Windows

-When you create your account you will be asked to add your SSH key.
+When you login to the customer portal you should add/create your SSH keys before creating any instances by visiting your Profile settings.
 Do not skip this step as the key is required if you wish to log-in to your remote linux/unix systems or if you wish to use the Spearhead Cloud Tools<sub>1<sub>.

-You may add your key at a later time by visiting your Profile settings in the Cloud Portal.

 <sup>1</sup><sub>Without these SSH keys uploaded you will not be able to access your instances.</sub>

+#### Create SSH Keys (MacOS or Linux/Unix)
+You can create ssh keys using the following command on most unix-like systems:

+> ssh-keygen -t rsa

 ### Next steps

 * Install the [Spearhead Cloud CLI tools](https://docs.spearhead.cloud/spearhead-cli) and manage your cloud from the command line